-Medicinal products in Poland can be reimbursed off-label only ex-officio by the MoH (with no procedure to apply).
-The Draft envisages that an MAH which has obtained the off-label reimbursement decision would, irrespective of the SMPC content, assume full responsibility for the adverse effects of the medicinal product concerned for the indications covered by that reimbursement decision.
-The key concern is that off-label use is not properly verified and, consequently, out of pharmaceutical company's control.
-This is why this proposal is widely criticized as potentially creating a significant risk.
+Medicinal products in Poland can be reimbursed off-label only ex-officio by the MoH (no procedure to apply).
+The Draft envisages that MAH which has obtained the off-label reimbursement decision would, irrespective of the SMPC content, assume full responsibility for the adverse effects of the medicinal product concerned for the indications covered by that reimbursement decision.